 Firstly, the credit report is used as a tool for identifying you.
 It features your legal name, home address, employment information, birth date, and national insurance number.

 This part of the application process does not really effect the actual calculation of a credit score.
 Although, it can determine whether or not the information that you have given to the lender when you applied for new credit is accurate.

 All of this information needs to be complete and 100% truthful.
 Employment information is also important.
 Creditors must confirm that the individual provided with a loan has a means of paying it back.

 One of the details on your report will be a history of your previous credit such as credit cards, a car loan or any other loans.
 Also included is current credit including the date it was started.
 It includes the amount you borrowed, your current balance and a history of your recent payments.

 This will also show if you’ve been late in making repayments which is important to lenders when assessing if you can afford to repay.
 If you’ve had trouble repaying in the past, it doesn’t mean you can’t borrow in future, just that the amount the lender will give you may be smaller to better fit your income.

 There will also be a list of everyone who has run credit for you over the last two years, including voluntary inquiries (requests you have made) and involuntary inquiries (when a lender or other agency requests your report).

 Public Records & Collection History

-Ultimately, your credit score and report will tell creditors what types of credit you have used and whether or not your accounts are in good standing.
-This will help to show how dependant you are on credit, how reliable you are at repayments, and whether you have recently been sourcing new forms of credit.
+Ultimately, your credit score and report will tell creditors what types of credit you have used.
+It will show whether or not your accounts are in good standing.
+This will help to show how dependant you are on credit.
+It can reveal how reliable you are at repayments, and whether you have recently been sourcing new forms of credit.
 For example, if you apply for a short term loan this will leave a footprint on your credit report for 12 months – whether you are accepted or not.